jinople/DiscordFileSplitterBot/README.md

 Using the Commands
 All of the bot's commands are slash commands (/).
 Once your bot is online, it will automatically sync the commands to your server.

-/upload: Uploads a large file by specifying the local file path and an optional channel name.
+upload: Uploads a large file by specifying the local file path and an optional channel name.

-/download: Downloads and reassembles all the file chunks in the current channel.
+download: Downloads and reassembles all the file chunks in the current channel.

-/download_from_part: Resumes a failed download from a specific part number.
+download_from_part: Resumes a failed download from a specific part number.

 Support & Monetization
 This bot is a passion project, and any support helps cover server costs and encourages continued development.
 If you find it useful, you can support its development by donating.